Skip to content

 For babies younger than six months, you'll need to be able to sterilize the dummy.
 Check that the dummy you buy can be sterilized the way you prefer.
 Babies older than six months have better immunity, so washing in warm soapy water is enough.

-Dummy clip
+Dummy chain clip

 Although it’s a nuisance when your baby drops the dummy into the dirt, be aware that dummy chains can be dangerous.
 If you use one, make sure that it meets Australian standards.
-If it’s too long, it could catch around baby’s neck and become a choking hazard.
+If it’s too long, it could catch around a baby's neck and become a choking hazard.
 You may find that you need to offer your baby a few different types of dummies before you find one that she likes.
 Once you find the perfect dummy, make sure to get extras.
 There’s nothing worse than a meltdown in the middle of the night when the dummy has disappeared!

 Want to see what sort of dummies are available?
 Jump on over to Hello Charlie and check out our range of dummies and pacifiers.